 - Data management

-American Registry of Professional Animal Scientists (ARPAS) continuing education units (CEUs) have been requested.
+American Registry of Professional Animal Scientists (ARPAS) has approved this course for up to 16 continuing education units (CEUs).

 Hansen Agriculture Student Learning Center

 Free parking is available in lots surrounding the Learning Center.